dim0627/hugo_theme_solit/readme.md

 +++
 ```

-# Recommends directory structure
+# Recommended directory structure

-This themes `Header Menu` is using section.
+This themes `Header Menu` is using `Section`.
 Recommend that you use the section than taxonomy.

 ```
 .
 ├── config.toml
 ├── content
-│   ├── section1         # Separated by section.
+│   ├── section1         # Separated by Section.
 │   │   └── article1.md
 │   └── section2
 │       └── article2.md